 Our Recommended Contacts for Buying Thousand Trails Memberships

 Zone Camping Pass: Contact Jim and Brandy Reneau by calling them on 770-622-4188 or email email@example.com and mention RVLove to get the best deal available.
 They are super helpful, no-pressure and can answer all of your questions.

 NEW Membership Upgrades – Elite, Elite Connections and Odyssey: Contact Jim and Brandy Reneau on 770-622-4188 or email firstname.lastname@example.org and mention RVLove to save $500.
 They can help you buy an Elite, Elite Connections or Odyssey membership upgrade and answer all of your questions.

-RESALE Membership Upgrades: Contact Kim Hoel or Chad Hoel at Campground Membership Outlet on 800-272-0401 or email firstname.lastname@example.org and mention you read RVLove’s articles so she knows you’re informed.
-Kim is super helpful and knowledgeable about all the different kinds of memberships and can help you find a resale membership that best suits your needs and budget (eg. VIP, Platinum, Platinum Plus, Elite etc – older memberships that are no longer available through Thousand Trails.
-Each has their unique pros and cons which we will cover in a separate blog post next month).
+RESALE Membership Upgrades: Contact Kim Hoel or Chad Hoel at Campground Membership Outlet on 800-272-0401.
+Or email email@example.com and mention you read RVLove’s articles so she knows you’re informed.
+Kim is super helpful and knowledgeable about all the different kinds of memberships and can help you find a resale membership that best suits your needs and budget.
+For example, she might have VIP, Platinum, Platinum Plus, Elite etc. Many older memberships that are no longer available through Thousand Trails.
+Each has their unique pros and cons which we will cover in a separate blog post coming up.

 Leaving Thousand Trails Circle M Campground in Lancaster, PA in the fall of 2015